The Director: A Composable Behaviour System with Soft Transitions

 \subsubsection{Acknowledgements.}

-This research is supported by 4Tel Pty Ltd and an Australian Government Research Training Program Scholarship to the first author.
+This research is supported by 4Tel Pty Ltd, 4AI Systems Inc and an Australian Government Research Training Program Scholarship to the first author.
 We acknowledge contributors of the NUbots Robotics Research Group, whose work this publication builds upon.
-Thank you to Alexandre Mendes and Stephan Chalup for their review of this work.
+Thank you to Johanne Montano for their review of this work.